 Why living in Hong Kong may influence the need for supplements

 So, what should we be doing?
 Should certain populations be taking or not taking supplements?
-We spoke to HK-based naturopathic doctor, Dr. Benita Perch about whether her opinion on whether we should be taking supplements.
+We spoke to HK-based naturopathic doctor, Dr. Benita Perch about whether her opinion on whether we should be taking supplements in Hong Kong.

-Should the general population in Hong Kong be taking supplements?
+Should the general population be taking supplements in Hong Kong?

 A lot depends upon a person’s environment, their access to quality foods, what they actually eat and their genetic predisposition; an emerging field known as epigenetics.